junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He covers his face with his arms, feeling his jacket and shirt on the outer side of his arms and back ripped quickly, skin torn and pulled, flesh gouged, blood streaming hot.
 His hand still grips the demon blade, but he has no idea what good one blade does against a thousand wild human-killing flesh-eating vultures.
 He doesn't even have a single chance to outrun them.
 The bloody things have wings.

-Dean had done his valid share of research before entering the woods, just to be sure.
+Dean had done his fair share of research before entering the woods, just to be sure.
 As eager as Dean was to come into the place searching, he knows how to do his job, so he came prepared -- the best he could, just in case the story of the giant bird turned out to be something in his wheelhouse and needs to be killed.
 Bird-like flying thing with wings, it could be an angel, *the* angel, but it could also be a Harpy (a half-human half-bird creature from Greek myth), or Thoth (god of moon with a head of an ibis from Egypt), or a Valravn (a magical supernatural big raven from Danish folklore), or one of several other options.
 From what he read, silver knives and iron blades for decapitation should work well on most of them, while some others could use a stab to the heart to stop the kicking.
 He memorized the incantations for the very rare ones that needed spellwork to cast away.
 He had walked into this forest of redwoods with confidence.

 He never thought it would be this.
 Nothing really too supernatural, if not counting the sheer number, it's just freaking wild animals.
 Vultures.
 Countless of them. *Really should be careful what you wish for.*

 In the frantic sound of wings flapping, in the middle of being devoured and eaten alive, Dean thinks of the bug case all those years ago.
 The one with the Native American curse, one of the very few where he and Sam never really solved the root of the problem.
 They helped the family live through the day, wear through the night; all they could do was manage not die, wait out until the sun rose, nothing but to wait for the bugs to retreat on their own.
 The curse from the native Americans, the nature did all the bidding and revenge -- they could do absolutely nothing to fight it.
 And Dean could have died at the age of twenty-six, because of bugs.

 And now, here he is.
 After the archangels, after the leviathans, and vampires, and werewolves, after all the monsters Purgatory could come up with and throw at him and he walked out fine and intact, *this* is the thing that gets him finally.
-He doesn't have any faintest idea how to possibly fight back against mother nature that throws a thousand vultures on him.
+He doesn't have the faintest idea how to possibly fight back against mother nature that throws a thousand vultures on him.

 Dean lowers his body, curling up instinctively, trying to protect his internal organs.
 He can barely feel the pain from where the beaks pierce -- he might not have much skin left to pass the sense of pain to the brain.
 He can feel those bloody birds cutting through his flesh like knives through butter, peeling and pulling his skin, gouging and poking his scalp, wrenching and dragging tendons, digging and jabbing as deep as bones.